 Although arachnoiditis has frequently been cited as a potential complication of ESI, there is actually no direct evidence to support this premise.
 The arachnoid villi allow microscopic communication between the subarachnoid and epidural spaces.
 In addition, macroscopic communications may pre-exist or be created by prior surgery.
 Inadvertent subarachnoid drug injection may occur via these routes or by improper needle placement.
 Thus, it has been postulated that subarachnoid injection of glucocorticoids may occur during ESI and thereby lead to the development of arachnoiditis.
-Published references to the potential development of arachnoiditis after ESI are based upon historic reports of patients developing arachnoiditis after receiving intrathecal methylprednisolone injections for the treatment of multiple sclerosis [199,200].
-Arachnoiditis was not, however, reported in a large and more recent series of patients treated for herpetic neuralgia by intrathecal methylprednisolone injection [201].
+Published references to the potential development of arachnoiditis after ESI are based upon historic reports of patients developing arachnoiditis after receiving intrathecal methylprednisolone injection [201].
+Multiple large series of patients treated for herpetic neuralgia by intrathecal methylprednisolone injection [201].
 Multiple large series of patients treated with ESI have not reported arachnoiditis as a complication [55,202].
 Preservatives in the glucocorticoid solution, such as polyethylene glycol and benzyl alcohol [134,203,204], have also been questioned as potential cause of arachnoiditis, but direct causation has never been proven.